Insider Itinerary: Spring Fling

 Hit the spring sales

-Gastown’s cobbled streets are home to some of Vancouver’s trendiest stores.
+Gastown’s cobbled streets are home to some of Vancouver’s coolest stores.
 Check out sustainable clothing boutique One of a Few, denim specialists Dutil, Vancouver-based Herschel Supply Co. and Kit & Ace.
 Head to eccentric Canadian shoe designer John Fluevog’s studio to pick up some Art Deco inspired footwear, and then wander back along Water Street to see more of Vancouver’s historic quarter.

 Ready to book your spring fling in Vancouver?
 Check out our great rates for your stay.